braghetto/rpi-sdr-server/README.md

 ## About

-This script configure a fresh raspian instalation to serve as a sdr server.
+The deploy playbook will configure a fresh raspios instalation to serve as a sdr server.
-These settings are very specific to my usage and configuration.
-Do not use until you understand the installation script and make the necessary changes for your use.

 ## Installation